nelsoneldoro/regex-tutorial/README.md

 var stg = new String("hello");
 var rgx = new RegExp("hello");

-// returns array of matches
+// returns an array of matches
 // PS: if you are not using flags the array must return the groups [$0, $1, ...] stg.match(rgx)

 //returns a boolean
 rgx.test(stg);

-//returns an iterrator of arrays with groups and them the matches like var results;
+//returns an iterator of arrays with groups and them the matches like var results;
 while (results = rgx.exec(stg)) {
  results[1]